 December 9, 2018

 Still hanging out at Foy’s continuing to work on the indoor tracking system but at the moment drone swarm programming.
-The Studio project is still a work-in-progress but more or less working.
-The case needs redesigning and the battery system need integrating but apart from that, it needs a purpose.
+The Studio project is still a work in progress but more or less working.
+The case needs redesigning and the battery system needs integration but apart from that, it needs a purpose.
 Oh, started writing about Algorithmic composition.
 Not sure where that is going but I was surprised that I found something to say about it after all these years.

 Also, started working on another project with Andrew Sorensen.
 This is going to be different and I think pertinent to today’s connected world!
 Images will be updated frequently.